rguo12/KDD24-Conformal/README.md

 Code for the KDD '24 paper, [Conformal Counterfactual Inference under Hidden Confounding](https://arxiv.org/abs/2405.12387).

-**First Work on Handling Hidden Confounding for Conformal Causal Inference without Assumptions on Bounds of Density Ratio**
+**First Work on Handling Hidden Confounding for Conformal Causal Inference without strong assumptions such as Bounds on the Density Ratio**

 For now, please cite the arxiv version if you find this paper/repository is helpful.
 ```